 Lastly, there is a risk of seizure, which is less than 0.1%.
 We evaluate patients before each session to ensure nothing might contribute to this happening, such as excessive alcohol, caffeine, lack of sleep, or drugs that could lower the seizure threshold.

 The majority of insurance companies cover TMS.
 A prior authorization is required.
 Co-pays are typically still necessary.
 Most insurance companies want to see the following before they approve a course of TMS;

 If you choose to pay out of pocket, we offer a discounted fee.
 Please call for details.
-Our cash fee is about half the price other TMS providers charge in Oregon as we believe as many people as possible should have access to this treatment.
 We accept credit cards and will charge your credit card weekly.
 If you do not complete the entire TMS course for whatever reason, there is no charge for treatments you do not receive.